Was this page helpful?

 This is a particularly useful setting for working with multiple translators.
 Is your Spanish translator a bit quicker than your French translator?
 If the Spanish market is more important to your business, you can publish the entry first in Spanish and let the French catch up later.

 After adding a new locale and adjusting the settings, you must enable it.
 Locales are enabled on a per-space and per-field basis, and you can also toggle the visibility of the locale fields within your entries.
 This sounds complicated but it’s really a good thing!
 It gives you more control over what content is localized and when.
 After adding a locale to a space, you can define which fields in your content types you want localized.
-You can do this with the web app or the Content Management API.

-Enabling on fields
+Enable on fields

 It's possible to use the Content Management API to update content types and localize fields.